Francis II Rákóczi: Exile

 Rákóczi was offered the Polish Crown twice, supported by Tsar Peter I of Russia.
 He turned the offers down, though, and remained in Poland until 1712, where he was the honored guest of the Polish aristocracy.
 For a while he lived in Gdańsk under the pseudonym of Count of Sáros.

 He left Gdańsk on 16 November 1712, and went to England, where Queen Anne, pressured by the Habsburgs, refused to receive him.
 Rákóczi then crossed the Channel to France, landing in Dieppe on 13 January 1713.
 On 27 April he handed a memorandum to Louis XIV reminding him of his past services to France and asking him not to forget Hungary during the coming peace negotiations for the War of the Spanish Succession.
 But neither the Treaty of Utrecht in 1713 nor the Treaty of Rastatt in 1714 made any mention of Hungary or Rákóczi.
 No provisions were even made to allow Rákóczi's two sons, who were kept under surveillance in Vienna, to rejoin their father.

 Prince Rákóczi, although not recognized officially by France, was much in favour in the French court.
 But after the death of Louis XIV on 1 September 1715, he decided to accept the invitation of the Ottoman Empire (still at war with the Habsburgs) to move there.
-He left France in September 1717, with an entourage of 40 people. and landed at Gallipoli on 10 October 1717.
+He left France in September 1717 with an entourage of 40 people and landed at Gallipoli on 10 October 1717.
 He was received with honors, but his desire to head up a separate Christian army to help in the fight against the Habsburgs was not under serious consideration.

 The Ottoman Empire signed the Peace Treaty of Passarowitz with Austria on 21 July 1718.
 Among its provisions was the refusal of the Turks to extradite the exiled Hungarians.
 Two years later, the Austrian envoy requested that the exiles be turned over, but the Sultan refused as a matter of honor.
 Rákóczi and his entourage were settled in the town of Tekirdağ (Rodostó in Hungarian), relatively distant from the Ottoman capital, and a large Hungarian colony grew up around this town on the Sea of Marmara.
-Bercsényi, Count Simon Forgách, Count Antal Esterházy, Count Mihály Csáky, Miklós Sibrik, Zsigmond Zay, the two Pápays, and Colonel Ádám Jávorka were among many who settled there, sharing the sentiment of the writer Kelemen Mikes, who said, “I had no special reason to leave my country, except that I greatly loved the Prince.”
+Bercsényi, Count Simon Forgách, Count Antal Esterházy, Count Mihály Csáky, Miklós Sibrik, Zsigmond Zay, the two Pápays, and Colonel Ádám Jávorka were among many who settled there, sharing the sentiment of the writer Kelemen Mikes, who said, "I had no special reason to leave my country, except that I greatly loved the Prince."

-Rákóczi lived in the Turkish town of Tekirdağ for 18 years.
+Rákóczi lived in Tekirdağ for 18 years.
 He adopted a set routine: rising early, attending daily Mass, writing and reading in the mornings, and carpentry in the afternoons; visited occasionally by his son, György Rákóczi.
 Further military troubles in 1733 in Poland awakened his hopes of a possible return to Hungary, but they were not fulfilled.
 Rákóczi was 59 years old when he died on 8 April 1735.